 Kellie L. Murphy, Ph.D.

-For children and teens in therapy, Dr. Murphy teaches cognitive-behavioral therapy strategies (CBT) to children and adolescents to help manage stress, worry, anger, and disappointment they sometimes feel.
+For children and teens in therapy, Dr. Murphy uses psychoeducational and cognitive-behavioral therapy strategies (CBT) to help manage stress, worry, anger, and disappointment they sometimes feel.
 She works with parents to manage difficult child and adolescent reactions including inflexibility, rigid/oppositional behavior, refusal, crying, arguing, yelling, high anxiety, and tantrums/meltdowns/outbursts.
 These behaviors may interfere with daily activities such as morning routine, getting to school, meals, homework, chores, bedtime, trips out in public, and family activities.
 She often works with multiple family members, including parents and siblings, to help with problem-solving and conflict resolution.

 For adults in therapy, Dr. Murphy works collaboratively to help with adjustment to difficult circumstances, stress management, work-life balance, developmental and relationship challenges, family conflicts, and overall to build confidence and a sense of purpose throughout the lifespan.

 Dr. Murphy also has a special interest in neurodevelopmental disabilities and special needs parenting.
 She has two children, an adult son with an intellectual disability and autism and a elementary-aged daughter born with a Pierre Robin Sequence and complete cleft palate who is now recovered after surgeries and therapies.

-Dr. Murphy works with clients on Tuesdays and Thursdays both in office an on Zoom telehealth.
+Dr. Murphy sees clients on Tuesdays and Thursdays.
 Children and teens may have to miss some school for therapy appointments, although these will be excused absences.
 We can work to make sure your child isn't always missing the same class.

 For more information about working with Dr. Murphy, call the front office at 404-256-9325.